aroma tours ®

 fine champagne - the lees have it

-Always with wine making it begins with the fruit, and in the case of champagne what we want is finest quality cool-climate Pinot Noir and Chardonnay grapes.
+Always with wine making it begins with the fruit, and in the case of champagne what we want is finest quality cool-climate Pinot noir, Pinot Meniere and Chardonnay grapes.
 Still it is not simply good fruit and competent wine-making that makes a great champagne.
 The secret lies in the yeast, in fact dead yeast.

-Champagne is made by fermenting crushed Chardonnay and Pinot Noir grapes in what is called the primary fermentation, after which the wine is placed in bottles with some added sugar to undergo a secondary fermentation that produces all of those lovely bubbles.
+Champagne is made by fermenting crushed Chardonnay, Pinot noir and Pinot Meniere grapes in what is called the primary fermentation, after which the wine is placed in bottles with some added sugar to undergo a secondary fermentation that produces all of those lovely bubbles.
 The other by-product of this second fermentation is a sediment referred to as the 'Lees', made up mainly of dead yeast cells.

 In lesser quality champagne the lees are removed ( once a satisfactory quality of bubble is achieved ) through a cunning process involving keeping the bottles partly inverted and regularly and carefully turning them ( referred to as riddling ), so that the lees gradually accumulate in the neck of the bottle.
 The end of the neck is then cooled so it freezes and when the temporary metal stopper is removed from the bottle the icy plug of frozen sediment is ejected.
 Then the familiar popping cork is inserted et voila, champagne!